rgreenblatt/dotfiles/README.md

 Most of this can be found [here](git@github.com:rgreenblatt/devbox), but here is some vague idea of how to set Ubuntu 18.04/18.10/19.04 etc to have everything needed for a full install.

 I am not making this a script because it should probably be run at most several lines at a time and I haven't tested the entire sequence (yet).
 Some lines require user input.

 ```
 ./change_directory_names.sh
-cd ../../
-cd documents/dotfiles
 ln -sfn "$PWD/user-dirs.dirs" ~/.config
 sudo apt update
 sudo apt install git build-essential i3 python3-pip python-pip zathura \